-Spending money during the summer months when the kids are home from school and out and about with you more often means your wallet is taking a beating – ice cream treats, sno-cones, swimgear, oh the many pairs of goggles I have bought over the years, and on and on!
+Spending money during the summer months when the kids are home from school and out and about with you more often means your wallet is taking a beating – ice cream treats, sno-cones, swim gear, oh the many pairs of goggles I have bought over the years, and on and on!

 There are plenty of simple ways you can save money during the hot months of summer.

-Turn Off The Air Conditioning
+1. Turn Off The Air Conditioning

-Turning off the air conditioning doesn’t mean that you need to suffer through the sweltering heat. (after all I live in Texas – I am not telling ANYONE to suffer with the heat).
+Turning off the air conditioning doesn’t mean you need to suffer through the sweltering heat. (after all I live in Texas – I am not telling ANYONE to suffer with the heat).

 Open the windows on the opposite sides of your house and set up a fan in a window.
 This will pull the cooler nighttime air into your home while it eliminates the warmer and stuffier daytime air.

-Replace Your Air Conditioner Filters
+2. Replace Your Air Conditioner Filters

-This translates into a more run time and higher cooling costs.
-Also it can cause your coil to get dirty sooner and that is a costly repair, nit to mention downtime from turning it off and waiting for a repairman to come and fix it.
+This translates into a longer run time and higher cooling costs.
+Also it can cause your coil to get dirty sooner and that is a costly repair, not to mention downtime from turning it off and waiting for a repairman to come and fix it.

 Air conditioner filters are cheap.
 You can replace them regularly instead of paying higher electricity costs.
 Buy them in bulk and store them near the main unit so, you can swap a new one in quickly.
 Making this the best way to save money fast.

-Cancel Your Gym Membership
+3. Cancel Your Gym Membership

 The average gym membership costs between $40 and $50 a month, but when you add the initiation fee, you’re looking at as much as $800 a year.CNBC

-Instead of going to the gym, check out other cheap options at your local community center or burn some calories by taking some laps at the pool.
+Instead of going to the gym, check out other cheap options at your local community center or burn some calories by swimming some laps at the pool.

-Have A Yard Sale
+4. Have A Yard Sale

 Check out this post: 10 Yard Sale Hacks Everyone Needs To Know!